Beam me up? Bavarian governor eyes top job after Merkel - WTMJ

 “More contributions to NATO — absolutely right.
 Expand and strengthen NATO — absolutely right,” he said.
 “But we are not little children.
 We are partners, not vassals or subordinates.”

-Unlike most German politicians, the father of four is open about his Christian faith, even as he proudly displays his Star Trek mug during interviews.
+Unlike most German politicians, the father of four is open about his Christian faith.

 “I’m a believer,” he said at his office next to Nuremberg’s gothic St. Lawrence Church.
 “I draw part of my strength from faith.”

-That faith includes a conviction that protecting the environment is a religious duty.
+That faith also includes a conviction that protecting the environment is a religious duty.

 “The preservation of creation is a conservative idea,” he said, insisting that environmentalism and economic progress can go hand-in-hand.
 “It’s the same as with corona: the economic damage in the long run is much greater and much worse if we do nothing.”

-Soeder raised eyebrows when he suggested banning conventional combustion engines by 2035.
-So far there’ve been no angry calls from BMW or Audi, both of which are based in Bavaria.
+Soeder, whose state is home to automakers BMW and Audi, raised eyebrows when he suggested banning conventional combustion engines by 2035.

 Roman Deininger, a journalist for the Munich daily Sueddeutsche Zeitung who has written a biography of Soeder, said the Bavarian governor is capable of making radical decisions when he recognizes they are necessary, even if he has to reverse his own position.